 The quality of fixed tends to hold on longest to anything pre-established.
-The astrological quality which Neptune’s fluid essence could only be housed under is that of multi-dimensional change, Mutable.
+The astrological quality which Neptune’s fluid essence could only be categorized beneath is the one associated most with multi-dimensional change, Mutable.

-The last links of unobvious but finalizing cosmic clarity deal with the last of the mutable signs hitherto unmentioned as well as the person at the bottom of the totem pole of importance regarding the discovery of Neptune.
+The last two links of finalizing cosmic clarity deal with the last of the Mutable signs hitherto unmentioned along with the person at the bottom of the totem pole of importance regarding the discovery of Neptune.

-I mistakenly assumed the date of Neptune’s discovery, September 23rd 1846, occurred when the Sun was positioned in the first degree of Libra.
-On September 23rd of that particular year, the Sun was in the last and very karmic degree of the last of the yet-t0-be-mentioned mutable signs, Virgo.
+I mistakenly assumed (a Neptunian action) the date of Neptune’s discovery, September 23rd 1846, occurred when the Sun was positioned in the first degree of Libra.
+On September 23rd of that particular year, the Sun was in the last and very karmic degree of the yet-to-be-mentioned Mutable signs, Virgo.
 Anytime a planet is placed at the 29th or last degree of a sign, it is a karmic indication of high significance.
-The date of Neptune’s discovery occurred when the heavenly body that astrologically represents enlightenment and illumination, The Sun, was still shedding light at the 29th degree of the sign of tangibly based details, Virgo.
+The date of Neptune’s discovery occurred when the heavenly body that astrologically represents enlightenment and illumination, the Sun, was still shedding light at the 29th degree of the sign of tangibly based details, Virgo.

 As we have seen, many confusing factors covered the atmosphere of discovery leading us to September 23rd, 1846.
-The hazy fog of misperception was finally pierced when a mere astronomy student, Heinrich d’Arrest suggested to his mentor they compare their findings to a drawing of the evening sky. d’Arrest is the only one of the key players behind the discovery of Neptune not born beneath a mutable sign.
-Galle’s star student was born a Cancer, the sign most associated with the night sky due to it being ruled by that heavenly body which mankind has always been able to see at night without any kind of mechanical assistance, the Moon.
+The hazy fog of misperception was finally pierced when a mere astronomy student, Heinrich d’Arrest suggested to his mentor they compare their findings to a drawing of the evening sky. d’Arrest is the only one of the key players behind the discovery of Neptune not born beneath a Mutable sign.
+Johan Galle’s star student was born a Cancer, the sign most associated with the night sky due to it being ruled by the heavenly body which Mankind has always been able to see at night without any kind of mechanical assistance, the Moon.

 How wondrous that the person least involved by association in the raging debate over the discovery of Neptune was born beneath the sign most associated with the night sky at large.
 Heinrich d’Arrest fully completes the cosmic circle by virtue of his suggestion to use an observational tool similar to what Galileo used the night the Aquarian astronomer nearly discovered the watery planet when he drew that evening’s starry sky back in 1612.

-Heinrich d’Arrest was born on July 13th, 1822, one day off, but still intrinsically connected to that history altering night in which the boundaries of the Heavens expanded even further outwards when the young Cancerian shouted with joyous disbelief “That star is not on the map!”; since Neptune completed its first full orbit since its discovery on July 12th, 2011.
+Heinrich d’Arrest was born on July 13th, 1822, one day off, but still intrinsically connected to that history altering night in which the boundaries of the Heavens expanded even further outwards when the young Cancerian shouted with joyous disbelief “That star is not on the map!”; given the planet Neptune completed its first full orbital cycle since its discovery on July 12th, 2011.